 - Review and maintain an informed status on the Company’s sustainability initiatives and engagement.

-- Review the suitability for continued service as a Director of each Director when his or her term expires and when he or she has a change in status, including but not limited to an employment change, and recommend whether or not the Director should be re-nominated.
+- Review the suitability for continued service as a Director of each Director when his or her term expires and when he or she has a change in status, including but not limited to a Material Change pursuant to the Corporate Governance Principles, and recommend whether or not the Director should be re-nominated.
 Evaluate and recommend termination of membership of individual directors in accordance with the Board of Directors’ corporate governance principles, for cause or for other appropriate reasons.

 - Coordinate and approve Board of Directors and Committee meeting schedules.
 Make recommendations concerning any other aspect of the procedures of the Board of Directors that the Committee considers warranted, including procedures with respect to the waiver by the Board of Directors of any Company rule, guideline, procedure or corporate governance policy.

-- Evaluate and consider matters relating to the qualifications, retirement and compensation of Directors.
+- Evaluate and consider matters relating to the qualifications, retirement and compensation of non-management Directors.

-- The Committee has sole authority to retain, determine fees and retention terms and terminate any search firm used to identify director candidates.
-The Committee shall also have the authority to obtain advice and assistance from internal and external legal, accounting or other advisors in connection with the performance of its duties and responsibilities.
+- The Committee shall have the authority to obtain advice and assistance from internal and external legal, accounting or other advisors in connection with the performance of its duties and responsibilities.